-- 3.1.34 Whilst the overall collection for CTRS cases is 61.63% for 2016/17, it should be noted that the collection rate, excluding pensioners, remains at 55.44%.
-This is a higher reduction than reported in 3.1.26 above, and suggests that not only is this customer group finding it more difficult to pay, but disproportionally also. - 3.1.35 For those customers that cannot, or won't, make an arrangement, they will be issued with a summons.
-Although there is not much attendance at court, the Council will still make an arrangement at this stage. - 3.1.36 There has been an increase in the number of summons issued in the first eight months of the financial year. - 3.1.37 Where a Liability Order is obtained, the Council's preferred option is to serve an attachment of benefit, and the use of this method of repayment is on the increase compared to previous years.
-The Council currently collects £31k per month through AOB, as compared to £27k last year. - 3.1.38 It should be noted that the maximum amount of money that can be deducted is £3.70 per week, regardless of how much a customer owes, and the recovery of council tax is not a priority debt for deduction by the DWP.
+- 3.1.34 The overall collection for CTRS cases is 32.7% for 2017/18, This is a slight reduction in collection rate, as compared to the increase reported in 3.1.26 above, and suggests that not only is this customer group finding it more difficult to pay, but disproportionally also. - 3.1.35 For those customers that cannot, or won't, make an arrangement, they will be issued with a summons.
+Although there is not much attendance at court, the Council will still make an arrangement at this stage.

+- 3.1.36 There has been an increase in the number of summons issued in the first three months of the financial year. - 3.1.37 Where a Liability Order is obtained, the Council's preferred option is to serve an attachment of benefit, and the use of this method of repayment is on the increase compared to previous years.
+The Council currently collects £26k per month through AOB, slightly down on last year. - 3.1.38 It should be noted that the maximum amount of money that can be deducted is £3.70 per week, regardless of how much a customer owes, and the recovery of council tax is not a priority debt for deduction by the DWP.
 The maximum a customer in these circumstances can repay is £192.40 per year.
-In 2016/17, an unparished band A property with two adults would be liable for £1,026.90, reducing by maximum CTR would leave the customer liable to pay £279.95.
-The issue of a summons would add a further £82.40, leaving a customer with an annual charge of nearly £170 more than the Council is able to recover. - 3.1.39 There is also a process to support customers whose debt is passed to Enforcement Agents, similar to that provided by the Council. - 3.1.40 Where customers are making realistic arrangements to pay these are often small amounts, over a long period of time, regardless of what point of the recovery cycle a customer has reached.
+In 2017/18, an unparished band A property with two adults would be liable for £1,060.25, reducing by maximum CTR would leave the customer liable to pay £371.10.
+The issue of a summons would add a further £82.40, leaving a customer with an annual charge of nearly £261 more than the Council is able to recover. - 3.1.39 There is also a process to support customers whose debt is passed to Enforcement Agents, similar to that provided by the Council. - 3.1.40 Where customers are making realistic arrangements to pay these are often small amounts, over a long period of time, regardless of what point of the recovery cycle a customer has reached.
 Customers have struggled to maintain even these small value arrangements and this increases the cost to the Council to administer.